 Sir William Osler

-Since 2007, the WMA organizes a Leadership Course, which from 2007 to 2015 has been held by the International Business School INSEAD.
+Since 2007, the WMA has organized a Leadership Course, which from 2007 to 2015 has been held by the International Business School INSEAD.
 First on the Campus in Fontainebleau, south of Paris, later at its Campus in Singapore, the course has offered a range of leadership skills to individuals nominated by their medical associations.
 Leadership with and without authority, negotiation, lobbying, press relations and international cooperation are core parts of the curriculum for the one week course.
 Since 2016, the WMA runs the course autonomously with support of an external faculty and the Mayo Clinic, which also hosted the course at its campus in Jacksonville Florida.

 A total of 222 participants from 48 different countries and all continents have participated in the 7 courses run until 2016.
 Many of these were new leaders in their organisations and attended as already elected presidents or Secretary Generals.
 Many other participants were elected into offices thereafter.
 Some of the participants were kind enough to give us some video statements emphasizing the usefulness of the Leadership Course.
 Please click on the link provided in the resource section.